Comcast/plax/doc/manual.md

       	Parameters and bindings
       	[substitution](#substitutions) applies.
       	[String commands](#string-commands) are also available.

+	1. `schema`: An option URI for a JSON schema, which is then used to validate the out-going message.

 	1. `run`: Execute Javascript just like a `recv`'s `guard` except that the return value is ignored.
 Parameters and bindings